thriveweb/sailinginparadise/content/boatTours/2018-08-31-corporate-events.md

         group without sacrificing any of the creature comforts.

-        **Island Time (43 capacity)**
+        **Island Time (42 capacity)**

         Our brand-NEW Seawind 1160 Resort!
-Island Time joins the fleet in October 2023 and brings a new charter experience to the Gold Coast.
+Island Time joined the fleet in November 2023 and brings a new charter experience to the Gold Coast.

         Purpose built for day charters and events this vessel offers unrivalled